omgthegreenranger/rpgshelf/mission.md

     - type # setting, core rules, supplement, module, etc.
     - path # path on disk
     - image # title image

+### How does the user do this?

+1. Search for a game name
+    - by doing this, the system will add the game to the database and create the Objects along with the full library.
+2. List books for selection
+    - the system should also do a search in the existing directory/prompt for file selection
+3. Move/rename book into new folder

+Note: Any files not matched, either manually or automatically, we should prompt to do a fuzzy search for the book on RPGGeek as well.

+Functions:

+1. Add System
+2. Add Book
+3. Select System
+    a.
+Select Book